Get Involved

 About

-The RISE Partnership continues its work by providing capacity building support and technical assistance to 31 organizations that were recipients of City of Philadelphia anti-violence community expansion grants (CEG).
-Adapted from RISE Partnership’s implementation cohort model, the technical assistance is tailored to best fit the needs of the CEG cohort.
-Grantees have the opportunity to: participate in:
+The RISE Partnership continues its work by providing capacity building support and technical assistance to organizations that were recipients of City of Philadelphia anti-violence Community Expansion Grants (CEG).
+Adapted from RISE Partnership’s implementation cohort model and values, the technical assistance is tailored to best fit the needs of the CEG cohort.
+Grantees participate in:

-The goals of the technical assistance program are aligned with that of the RISE partnership – to improve each participating organization’s internal capacity to collect and analyze their own data; tell their story and communicate their impact; and to navigate challenges related to rapid growth, environmental changes, or shifts in strategic direction.
+The goals of the technical assistance program are aligned with that of the RISE Partnership – to improve each participating organization’s internal capacity to deliver upon their mission; tell their story and communicate their impact; and to navigate challenges related to rapid growth, environmental changes, or shifts in strategic direction.
+The cohort model also promotes shared learning and collaboration among organizations working to build safer communities to strengthen their collective impact.

 Are you a participating organization?
 Access the grantee portal here.

-Learn more about the 2021 Community Expansion Grantees.
+Learn more about the Community Expansion Grant Program

 Meet the Team